-Join Tim Grey for an in-depth discussion in this video Gamut considerations, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Gamut considerations, part of Photoshop CS6: Optimal Output.

 One of the things that's important to keep in mind as you're working with your …images in Photoshop, is that just because you see a color in your photo doesn't …mean you can actually reproduce that color, in print for example. …And in fact, many times it's possible to adjust an image in Photoshop to produce a …color that you can't even see on your monitor. …At the moment, I have my color settings established, so that Adobe RGB is my …working space.
 That's a reasonably large color space, …and it means that I can apply a wide variety of adjustments.…

 And my monitor can probably show me most, if not all of the colors contained within …the image.
 If however, I was working in the Pro …Photo RGB space for example, then it's quite possible that I could create colors …in the image, that I can't even see on the monitor regardless of my color space. …It's also possible that I could produce colors that are visible on my monitor, or …perhaps not, and that cannot be printed.
 As an extreme example, let's assume that …

 - When not to sharpen

 - Printing a photo

 Photoshop CS5: Prepress and Printingwith Taz Tally4h 1m Intermediate